What Happens When You Opt Out of LexisNexis?

 People might request to opt-out of having personal information about themselves made accessible through certain LexisNexis services and products, in accordance with legal requirements or if permitted by LexisNexis policy.
 These kinds of requests are known as “Information Suppressions.”

 Is it Good to opt-out of LexisNexis?

+Is LexisNexis safe?
+Certainly not — at least if you value your online privacy.
 Removing your information minimizes your risk of identity theft, scams, and other online privacy issues.
 Not everyone seems to be comfy with the usage of this info, which is why there’s a LexisNexis opt-out process.

 Why Did I Get a Letter from LexisNexis?